OptimalDesignLab/optimaldesignlab-wiki/en/pages/pdesolver/building.md

 and forth for some reason, here are some hints on what to do (keeping in mind that this is not supported, is not tested, and may break at any time):

  * Any Julia package that has binary dependencies (ie. depends on a C/C++/Fortran shared library) will need to be rebuilt each time you switch from one system to another.
-Currently this include:
+Currently this includes:

   * MPI
   * PumiInterface